-- 7. Section 2239 of the Code states in part: - "(a) The use or prescribing for or administering to himself or herself, of any controlled substance; or the use of any of the dangerous drugs specified in Section 4022, or of alcoholic beverages, to the extent, or in such a manner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely or more than one misdemeanor or any felony involving the use, consumption, or self-administration of any of the substances referred to in this section, or any combination thereof, constitutes unprofessional conduct.
-The record of the conviction is conclusive evidence of such unprofessional conduct. - 8.
-Section 820 of the Code provides that whenever it appears that a licensee may be unable to practice his or her profession safely as a result of mental illness or physical illness affecting competency, the licensing agency may order an examination of licensee. - 9.
+- This Accusation is brought before the Board, under the authority of the following laws.
+All section references are to the Business and Professions Code unless otherwise indicated. - 4.
+Section 2227 of the Business and Professions Code authorizes the Board to take action against a licensee by revoking, suspending for a period not to exceed one year, placing the license on probation and requiring payment of costs of probation monitoring, or taking such other action taken as the Board deems proper. - 5.
+Section 2239 of the Code states in pertinent part: - "(a) The use of prescribing for or administering to himself or herself, of any controlled substance; or the use of any of the dangerous drugs specified in Section 4022, or of alcoholic beverages, to the extent, or in such a manner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely or more than one misdemeanor or any felony involving the use, consumption, or self-administration of any of the substances referred to in this section, or any combination thereof, constitutes unprofessional conduct.
+The record of the conviction is conclusive evidence of such unprofessional conduct." - 6.
+Section 820 of the Code provides that whenever it appears that a licensee may be unable to practice his or her profession safely as a result of mental illness or physical illness affecting competency, the licensing agency may order an examination of licensee. - 7.
 Section 822 of the Code provides that, if a licensing agency determines that a licensee's ability to practice his or her profession safely is impaired because of mental or physical illness affecting competency, the licensing agency may take action by revoking the licensee's certificate or license, suspending the licensee's right to practice, placing the licensee on probation, or taking such other action in relation to the licensee as the licensing agency in its discretion deems proper.